Codeama/node-ts-cli/README.md

 `npm install -g node-ts-cli`

 ### How to Use
-To set up a project in your current working directory, use
+To set up a project in your current working directory, run
 `node-tsc .`

-To set up a project in a new directory, use
+To set up a project in a new directory, run
 `node-tsc <project-name>`

 ### What it does